onejeuu/sc-file/docs/source/faq.rst

 It would lower the barrier to changes intended to gain an advantage.
 It could also provoke stricter asset protection or repeated format changes, making legitimate extraction and research harder.
-Public functionality therefore ends at decoding and export.
+Public functionality therefore ends at unidirectional export.

 Q: Game update broke <Any Filename> decoding!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An update may introduce a new format version or a file variant unsupported by the current decoder.
 Try the latest release.
-If the problem remains, `open an issue <ISSUES_>`_ and attach the file.
+If the problem remains, `open an issue <Issues_>`_ and attach the file.
 In case of large changes, it might take some time to adapt.